openstreetmap/stateofthemap-2022/sessions/AZPHEF.md

 ## [GeoLadies PH](https://www.facebook.com/geoladiesph/)
 *Arnalie Vicario*

-Brief talk about GeoLadies PH, which was inspired by Maning Sambale"s &#34;How Do We Change the Ratio?&#34; presentation in 2014.
+Brief talk about GeoLadies PH, which was inspired by Maning Sambale's &#34;How Do We Change the Ratio?&#34; presentation in 2014.
 GeoLadies PH dvocates incommunity diversity, collaborative participation and affirmative spaces forwomen and under-represented communities in OpenStreetMap and the localgeospatial science community.

 ## Fighting FGM (Female Genital Mutilation) with Maps
 *Janet Chapman*